-In the United States almost every beverage is served in a restaurant with a straw.
-If we cut back only our straw usage, this could leave a huge positive impact when it came to the world plastic pollution dilemma.
+In the United States, almost every beverage is served in a restaurant with a straw.
+If we cut back only our straw usage, this could have a hugely positive impact on the world plastic pollution dilemma.

-From small lifestyle changes to cities and countries implementing plans to help lessen the burden on the environment leaves me to wonder, could there ever be a day where the traditional plastic will be obsolete and a newer, more ecofriendly plastic be created that is easier for the Earth to breakdown?
+From small lifestyle changes to cities and countries implementing plans to help lessen the burden on the environment, I wonder, could there ever be a day where the traditional plastic will be obsolete, and a newer, more eco-friendly plastic be created that is easier for the Earth to breakdown?